sc-ventures/cloudbreak-documentation/docs/os-launch.md

 After performing the import, you should be able to see the Cloudbreak image among your OpenStack images.

+##### Import HDF Prewarmed Image

+No prewarmed image is currently available for HDF.

-##### Import HDP Base Image
+##### Import HDP/HDF Base Image

-These steps are no longer required, because if these images are not imported manually, Cloudbreak will import them once you attempt to create an HDP cluster.
-If you would like to import HDP base images manually (instead of having them imported), you can do this by using the following steps.
+These steps are no longer required, because if these images are not imported manually, Cloudbreak will import them once you attempt to create an HDP or HDF cluster.
+If you would like to import HDP/HDF base images manually (instead of having them imported), you can do this by using the following steps.

 **Steps**

 1. Download the latest HDP image to your local machine:

-    <pre><small>curl -O https://public-repo-1.hortonworks.com/HDP/cloudbreak/cb-hdp--1801261636.img</small></pre>
+    <pre><small>curl -O https://public-repo-1.hortonworks.com/HDP/cloudbreak/cb-hdp--1803211203.img</small></pre>

 2. Set the following environment variables for the OpenStack image import:

-    <pre><small>export CB_LATEST_IMAGE=cb-hdp--1801261636.img
+    <pre><small>export CB_LATEST_IMAGE=cb-hdp--1803211203.img
-export CB_LATEST_IMAGE_NAME=cb-hdp--1801261636.img
+export CB_LATEST_IMAGE_NAME=cb-hdp--1803211203.img
 export OS_USERNAME=your_os_user_name
 export OS_AUTH_URL=your_authentication_url
 export OS_TENANT_NAME=your_os_tenant_name</small></pre>